benchristelcom/benchristelcom.github.io/src/index.md

 ### Usable

+- [The Wayward Web](https://waywardweb.org) - A webring.
+A collaborative effort to map the useful, human parts of the web.
+- [Druthers](https://druthers.app) - Instantly grok your group's priorities with ranked-choice voting.
+A collaboration with [Gavin Morgan](https://gavmor.com).
-- [Culture Machine](https://benchristel.github.io/tv) - The dopamine hack that broke my YouTube addiction.
-Culture-bearing videos played continuously in an unskippable random sequence.
+- [Culture Machine](https://benchristel.github.io/tv) - The app I wrote to break my YouTube addiction (it worked).
+Emotionally-stabilizing videos played continuously in an unskippable random sequence.
-- [mdsite](https://benchristel.github.io/mdsite) - The tool I used to create this webpage! `mdsite` is a modern generator for old-school static sites.
+- [mdsite](https://benchristel.github.io/mdsite) - A modern generator for old-school static sites.
 It turns any tree of Markdown files into a website, complete with auto-generated navigation links.
+It's also the tool I used to create this webpage!
 - [Taste](https://npmjs.com/package/@benchristel/taste) - Simple, speedy JavaScript test framework
 - [yt](https://benchristel.github.io/yt/) - Watch YouTube without ads or tracking.
 Pairs great with [LeechBlock](https://www.proginosko.com/leechblock/).